Guide: How to Sell AI Technology

-I’ve heard startups complain when enterprise accounts lead them on a wild goose chase for months and they fail.
-But truthfully, it’s the startups’ fault.
+Many companies complain when enterprise accounts lead them on a wild goose chase for months and they fail.
+But truthfully, it’s the company’s fault.
 By selling technology, you attracted prospects who never cared about solving business problems.

 “If I had asked [people] what they wanted, they would have said they wanted a faster horse”.

-For startups who market and sell AI, disruptive technology is solving problems that people have but don’t even know there is a solution.
-In short, AI solutions to problems rest firmly in the “unknown unknown” category with people looking for contemporary solutions not new AI-based ones.
+For businesses that market and sell AI, disruptive technology is solving problems that people have but don’t even know there is a solution to.
+In short, AI solutions to problems rest firmly in the “unknown unknown” category, with people looking for contemporary solutions, not new AI-based ones.

 Example: How to Sell AI in Medical Diagnosis

-Basically, many AI softwares are so disruptive that they fix problems, which exist, but which people don’t even realise there is a solution to.
-Let’s look at a quick example:
+Basically, many AI softwares are so disruptive that they fix problems that exist, but which people don’t even realize there is a solution to.

 Early detection is key to increasing cancer survival rates.
 The problem is that error rates are very high, with professionals generating false positives 30% of the time.
 Everyone agreed that this was a problem but the general answer to the problem was more training for medical professionals or hiring more medical professionals, so they were not overworked and therefore prone to mistakes.